Andriiklymiuk/corgi-docs/docs/intro.md

 /plugin install corgi@corgi
 ```

 Then in any project that has a `corgi-compose.yml`, Claude will recognize it and use `corgi run` / `corgi doctor` / `corgi status` instead of inventing its own commands.
-A `/corgi-new` slash command scaffolds a fresh `corgi-compose.yml` from a short conversation.
+Two workflows do the heavy lifting day to day: `/corgi:stories` hands Claude a batch of tracker issues (or a feature description) and it plans the work across your services, branches per service, and opens a **draft** PR for each; `/corgi:review` reviews those PRs/MRs against your repo's standards and posts inline suggestions.
+Plus `/corgi-new` to scaffold a fresh `corgi-compose.yml` and `/corgi-describe` for a service map.
+See [AI agents](ai_agents) for the full picture.

 ## Services creation